-Find the App Group and App IDs in the Braze developer console.
+Find the workspace and App IDs in the Braze developer console.
 Next, enter your Braze REST API Key and App IDs in the Foursquare Pilgrim Console.

 Once you have configured the Pilgrim Console, the Pilgrim SDK will record location events and forward them to Braze, allowing you to retarget and segment qualified customers.
 See the Foursquare developer site for more details.